-Learn to Encrypt Shared Prefrences in Android apps, in mobile CI/CD with a Data-Driven DevSecOps™ build system.
+Learn to Encrypt In-App Preferences in Android apps, in mobile CI/CD with a Data-Driven DevSecOps™ build system.

 In Android app development, Shared Preferences are used to keep track of commonly accessed user and application preferences in Android apps.
 Preferences are used mainly to create a sense of persistence and personalization for mobile users to improve the user experience.
 Shared Preferences are stored as plain-text XML key/value pairs inside Android apps and can be retrieved by other apps and systems.

-Preferences can be any kind of text-based data which may include information about users that is highly personal, private or sensitive.
+Preferences can be any text-based data, which may include information about users that is highly personal, private or sensitive.
 For example – preferences can be used to display a screen that contains personally identifiable information, which is saved when the application closes and brought back when the app opens again.

 The use of app preferences is very broad and flexible, and there’s no restriction on the type of information that can be stored in preferences and retrieved by other resources.
 Furthermore, Shared Preferences are stored as plain-text data (unencrypted) by default, which makes them a valuable area for hackers to target with ease.
-Appdome’s Encrypt Shared Preferences in Android apps ensures this data cannot be easily accessed by attackers.
+Appdome’s Encrypt Shared Preferences in Android apps ensures attackers cannot easily access this data.

-On Appdome, follow these 3 simple steps to create self-defending Android Apps that Encrypt Shared Prefrences without an SDK or gateway:
+On Appdome, follow these 3 simple steps to create self-defending Android Apps that Encrypt In-App Preferences without an SDK or gateway:

 Upload the Mobile App to Appdome.